humdrum-tools/humdrum-documentation/guide/ch04/index.md

 whether the mode is major or minor.
 For example, in A major the mediant pitch is C sharp; but in A minor the mediant pitch is C natural.
 The
 <span class="tool">deg</span> and <span class="tool">solfa</span> commands produce subtly contrasting outputs that
-make one or the other command better suited depending on the user\'s goal.
-The <span class="tool">deg</span> command would represent C sharp in A major, and C natural in A minor by the same scale degree \-- `3`.
+make one or the other command better suited depending on the user's goal.
+The <span class="tool">deg</span> command would represent C sharp in A major, and C natural in A minor by the same scale degree &mdash; `3`.
 In the key of A major, C natural would be characterized as a lowered mediant (`3-`) and in A minor, C sharp would be characterized as a raised mediant (`3+`).
 By contrast, the <span class="tool">solfa</span> command characterizes pitches with respect to